jcnade/QRParty/README.md

 QR Manager for Event and Party ; Real time vote QR code and Webcam.

+Server side, you will need a unix server with node.js Client side, any device with javascript, HTML5 and a webcam Admin interface and client can run on smartphone Android too.

 ## Alpha

 This version doesn't work yet